-East Boardwalk Casinos The casinos on the East boardwalk are a bit of a journey from the other areas but can be walked to from the center board walk.
-In this area you’ll find Resorts, Taj Mahal and Showboat.
+East Boardwalk Casinos: The casinos on the East boardwalk are a bit of a journey from the other areas but can be walked to from the center board walk.
+In this area you’ll find Resorts, Taj Mahal, Showboat, and finally the Revel.

 Marina Casinos: These are by far the nicest casinos in Atlantic City and are good 5-10 minute drive from the boardwalk.
 Here you’ll find Golden Nugget (formerly Trump Marina), Harrah’s Marina and the pinnacle of all Atlantic City casinos the Borgata.